 This book is a reference manual for the TURBO Pascal system as implemented for the PC-DOS, MS-DOS, CP/M-86, and CP/M-80 operating systems.
-Although making thorough use of examples, it is not meant as a Pascal tutorial or textbook, and at least a basic knowledge of Pascal is assumed.
+Although making thorough use of examples, it is not meant as a Pascal tutorial or textbook, and at least a basic knowledge of Pascal is assumed

-A TURBO Pascal Tutorial, however, is also available from Borland.
-Please see page 3 for ordering information.
+A TURBO Pascal Tutorial, called Turbo Pascal Tutor, is also available from Borland.
+See the catalog of Borland products at the back of this book for more information about Turbo Pascal Tutor.